AjeshV/Decentralized/README.md

 JSON web tokens passed through URL query strings, application communicates with authRequest and  user processes authResponse.
 Vice versa through redirectToSignIn() when user chooses to sign in.

-An instance specific, ephemeral transit key is used to generate token (authRequest here) and public part of the key is used to encrypt a private key for authResponse.
+an instance specific, ephemeral transit key is used to generate token (authRequest here) and public part of the key is used to encrypt a private key for authResponse.